sehlen-bsi/botan-docs/auxiliary_documents/hybrid_tls_approaches.rst

 With neither the quantum-secure algorithms nor any of the presented TLS adaptions being committed standards, a production-ready implementation is challenging.
+That said, [IETF_Stebila]_ was adopted by the IETF's TLS working group and other implementations exist in field tests allowing for meaningful interoperability tests.

-Particularly when aiming at interoperability with other implementations.
-Here are a few points to consider:
+Despite that, there are a few points to consider:

  * Algorithm specifications may evolve during the standardization process: That may involve both the algorithm's mechanics as well as value encodings